 "Receipt Point(s)" shall mean the point(s) described in Exhibit C.

-"Reserve Commitment Area" shall mean all Gas reserves in and under or attributable to the area shown on Exhibit A.
+"Reserve Commitment Area" shall mean all Gas reserves in and under or attributable to Onwer’s interest in the area shown on Exhibit A.

 "Specifications" shall mean the System Specifications and Procedures of Gatherer, as the same may be amended and or supplemented from time to time.